 This handbook is designed to contain all of the key information you might need to know about life at East Preston Junior School.
-It has been compiled as an A-Z guide, in the hope that you can easily find the information you need; however, if you have any query to which you cannot find the answer, you can always contact Mrs Hind or Miss Rose in the school office.
+It has been compiled as an A-Z guide, in the hope that you can easily find the information you need; however, if you have any query to which you cannot find the answer, you can always contact the school office.

-If your child is unwell, or cannot attend school on any given day, please contact the school office, ideally before 9am, to advise us.
-You can do this by telephone or email.
+If your child is unwell, or cannot attend school on any given day, please contact the school office each day, before 9am, to advise us.
+You can do this by telephone, email or via the Arbor app messaging function.
 You should contact the school for each day of absence.

 In the event that your child has an unavoidable medical appointment, please inform the office staff and provide a copy of the appointment card or letter so that we can correctly enter this on our attendance system.